Thornam/Timeseries_Transformer/README.md

 # Timeseries Transformer

-This repository is created for the Master's Thesis "Transformer based model for time-series within Finance" at the University of Copenhagen 2023.
+This repository is created for the Master's Thesis "A Transformer Based Model for Time Series within Finance" at the University of Copenhagen 2023.

 Abstract of the paper: